bprcode/lightsout-solver/README.md

 To determine an optimal solution (which clears the board in the fewest possible moves), all possible selections of the free variables are checked.

-The user is presented with a solution of moves in top-left to bottom-right order, although any permutation of that solution will also be equivalent.
+The user is presented with a solution consisting of moves in top-left to bottom-right order, although any permutation of that solution will also be equivalent.